openstack/openstack-manuals/doc/config-reference/source/policy-json-file.rst

 The policy.json file
 ====================

-Each OpenStack service, Identity, Compute, Networking and so on, has its own role-based access policies.
+Each OpenStack service, Identity, Compute, Networking, and so on, has its own role-based access policies.
 They determine which user can access which objects in which way, and are defined in the service's ``policy.json`` file.